 Mutual aid is a principle very much forgotten in capitalist countries, and it's one we need to remember immediately.
 Mutual aid is based on the idea that every person within a solidarity network is as valuable as every other, and each much be supported equally.
-This is seen best in the following no surprise that so many people right now have been asking some very scary questions for the first time about how they'll survive all the chaos and violence as empire crumbles.
+This is seen best in the following two statements.